|Quick Facts: Roofers|

 Roofers repair and install the roofs of buildings using a variety of materials, including shingles, asphalt, and metal.

-Although most roofers learn informally on the job, some learn their trade through a formal apprenticeship program.
+Although most roofers learn on the job, some learn their trade through an apprenticeship program.
+There are no specific education requirements for roofers.

-Employment of roofers is expected to grow 18 percent from 2010 to 2020, about as fast as the average for all occupations.
-The need to replace workers who leave the occupation will be the main source of job openings.
+Employment of roofers is projected to grow 11 percent from 2012 to 2022, about as fast as the average for all occupations.
+Most of the demand for roofers will stem from roof replacement needs and high job turnover.

 Compare the job duties, education, job growth, and pay of roofers with similar occupations.